-Inspired by the motivation to provide freshmen with an ‘out of this world’ experience, the virtual platform undertook an ‘Adventure into Space and Beyond’ theme, featuring useful resources from 20 participating divisions, live chats with 88 clubs, and virtual campus tours featuring all six SIT campuses.
+Inspired by a motivation to provide freshmen with an “out of the world” experience, the virtual platform undertook an “Adventure into Space and Beyond” theme, featuring useful resources from 20 participating divisions, live chats with 88 clubs, and virtual campus tours featuring all six SIT campuses.

 The Club Fair and Virtual Platform garnered 4,000 visits and 53,000 views.

 “Club Fair 2021 was my first major event planning experience at SIT,” said Ow Shihao, Secretary, Club Fair 2021 EXCO.
-“I had to step outside my comfort zone, from transporting the whole SIT@Dover campus into the virtual world, to filming the MUNCHTIME@SIT and SIT Campus Activity Vlog.
-I’m glad to have been given this wonderful opportunity and it was a pleasure working with the team on this event!”
+“I had to step outside my comfort zone, from transporting the whole SIT@Dover campus into the virtual world, to filming the MUNCHTIME@SIT, and creating content for the SIT Campus Activity Vlog.
+I’m glad to have been given this wonderful opportunity; it was a pleasure working with the team on this event!”

-The First Year Experience was well-received by freshmen, who are now well-equipped to embark on their exciting new journey with SIT and embrace their university lives fully.
+The First Year Experience was well-received by freshmen, who are now well-equipped to embark on their exciting new journey with SIT and fully embrace university life.
 We wish them all the best.